Yonet/Angular-Interview-Questions/components.md

 * What is the minimum definition of a component?

 * What is the difference between a component and a directive?

+    Component will have the template but directive wont.
 * How do components communicate with each other?

+    1)Using @Input, @Output and EventEmitter

+    2)Using Services and injecting them
 * How do you create two way data binding in Angular?
+    1) By using both Property binding and Event Binding both together at a time.
+    2) By using [(ngModel)]
 * How would you create a component to display error messages throughout your application?

 * What does a lean component mean to you?